lumbermatt85/fetch-ubiquiti-snmp/README.md

 - UniFi Network Application 7.4.162

 ### Not tested / not implemented
-- Presence of a second link on WAN2 (fallback or parallel)
+- Presence of a second link on WAN2 (fallback or load balancing)